MicrosoftDocs/architecture-center/docs/networking/guide/images/waf-application-gateway.md

 ![Azure Application Gateway pricing Cost Review](../images/application-gateway-sample-cost.png)

-Evaluate the various metrics and capacity units that can be cost drivers.
+Evaluate the various metrics and capacity units and determine the cost drivers.

 These are key metrics for Application Gateway.
 This information can be used to validate that the provisioned instance count matches the amount of incoming traffic.